-St Philip's C of E Primary School recognises that being homeless or being at risk of becoming homeless presents a real risk to a child's welfare.
+Norwood Primary recognises that being homeless or being at risk of becoming homeless presents a real risk to a child's welfare.
 The Designated Safeguarding Lead is aware of contact details and referral routes into the Local Housing Authority so they can raise/progress concerns at the earliest opportunity.
 Indicators that a family may be at risk of homelessness include the following: household debt, rent arrears, domestic abuse and anti-social behaviour, the family being asked to leave a property.
 Our school will work closely with the Housing Options Team and other services if children in our school are homeless or are at risk from becoming homeless.
 The Housing Options Team can be contacted on 0151 934 3541.